nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 touch .gitlab-ci.yml
 ```

-You should have 4 stages in your CI:
+You should have 3 stages in your CI:

-* Lint
 * Build
 * Test
 * Deploy